 Ken and Melissa Ballard of Little Elm know the dangers firsthand.
-Their child, a 14-year-old transgender boy Ashur has attempted suicide twice while coming to terms with being transgender and the anxiety about telling his parents and being accepted.
+Their child, a 14-year-old transgender boy Ashur is coming to terms with being transgender and the anxiety about telling his parents and being accepted.
 He is now living his authentic self and his parents love him unconditionally, but it has been a difficult journey.

 Ash’s father Ken Ballard says, “I would rather have my son be alive than bury my daughter.”
-Ken found a suicide note while Ash was on suicide watch at a local hospital and reading that letter forever changed his life.
 He accepted his child as being a transgender boy and as a parent has given him the unconditional love every child deserves.
 His wife Melissa says Ash is a wonderful child and she wants other parents to know the real dangers about isolating transgender children because it puts their lives in danger, including her own son.

 Some state leaders continue to minimize the number of transgender children in Texas and across the nation.
 In North Texas alone, there are more than 130 parents who are members of DFW parent transgender support group and there are an estimated 1.4 million Americans who are transgender.
 The suicide rate among transgender children is 41 percent, an alarmingly high rate.